UniversityOfAthens/x11-window-manager/README.md

 border and a window title.
 It would have been illogical to target non-top-level windows, since these are nothing more than buttons, scroll bars, input fields etc.

+`SubstructureNotifyMask` will make events associated with modifications of top-level windows accessible to our root window, i.e. the second parameter of our call to `XSelectInput`.
+We can then listen to `ConfigureRequest` events and apply our layout policy!
+Note that `XMoveResizeWindow` events, as described in the `wm_tile()` function, *will not* generate `ConfigureRequest` events.

 ## Input Handling